 Time and tragedy have taught us the importance of considering and respecting flood risk in the choices we make for human growth and development in an area.
 To help ensure that the natural hazards of flooding and erosion do not lead to loss of life or property, Conservation Halton staff focus much of their efforts on flood-risk prevention and protection.

 Conservation Halton is committed to supporting development decisions that safeguard human life and property while protecting the natural features of our watershed.
-Staff of Conservation Halton’s Watershed Management Services Department review development proposals to determine how the proposed works may impact upon, and/or be impacted by, the natural environment.
+Staff of Conservation Halton’s Planning and Regulations Department review development proposals to determine how the proposed works may impact upon, and/or be impacted by, the natural environment.
 Conservation Halton has the regulatory responsibility to ensure that works are not permitted in areas of natural hazards in order to prevent the loss of life and property.
 Key in this is preventing home construction and other development projects within ravines or floodplains.

 Protection services are provided by Conservation Halton through their water control and flood warning program.